thaisnishimoto/42sp_04_Born2beRoot/README.md

 mysql -u username -p
 Password:
 ```
-Check user logged:
+Check user logged and it's databases:
 ```
 SELECT CURRENT_USER;
+SHOW DATABASES;
 ```

 ## PHP
 PHP is a widely used open source and general purpose server-side scripting language used mainly in web development to create dynamic websites and applications.
-PHP is the dynamic programming language Wordpress was written in.
+PHP talks to the database and loads the content on a website.

+## Process
+1.

 Now it’s time to install PHP and all of its extensions.
 ```
 ```